JMantis0/Homework-01/readme.md

 The first thing I noticed about the Horiseon Site is that one of the links did not function.

 When I took a look at the HTML code I found very few semantic elements.
 It was mostly `<div>`s.
-The CSS code contained many reduntant selectors.
+The CSS code contained many redundant selectors.

 I made the HTML more semantic by replacing `<div>`s with elements `<header>`, `<nav>`, `<main>`, `<aside>`, `<section>`>, and `<footer>`.
 This makes it easier to distinguish which code is creating/modifying particular segments of the Horiseon Web Page.